grumpyclimber/construction/article.md

 ```
 \[Output]: 30

 Our list has only 30 elements!
 We were expecting a bigger number, what happened?
-Unfortunately we're trying to scrape a dynamic website. (a more [in depth article](https://www.zesty.io/mindshare/marketing-technology/dynamic-vs-static-websites/) on the matter).
+Unfortunately, we're trying to scrape a dynamic website. (a more [in depth article](https://www.zesty.io/mindshare/marketing-technology/dynamic-vs-static-websites/) on the matter).
 Dataquest loads only the first 30 posts when our browser opens the forums page, if we want to see more we have to scroll down.
 But how do we program our scraper to scroll down?
 [Selenium](https://selenium-python.readthedocs.io/) is a go-to solution for that issue but we're going to use something much simpler:
 * scroll down to the bottom of the website
 * when we reach the end save the website as a file
 * instead of processing a link with BeautifulSoup, we'll process that file